truongsonghiep/journey-to-the-west/chapter-074.md

 All Sha Monk could say to him, however, was, “Be careful!
 Be careful!”
 “No need for all your instructions!” said Pilgrim with a laugh.
 “Once I get up there,
-I‟ll open a pathway even if it‟s the Great Eastern Sea;
+I‟ll open a pathway even if it's the Great Eastern Sea;
-I‟ll punch an opening if it‟s an ironclad mountain.”
+I‟ll punch an opening if it's an ironclad mountain.”
 Dear Great Sage!
 Whistling, he mounted the cloud somersault to leap up to the tall summit, where he pushed aside the creepers and vines to look all around.
 There was, however, not a sound or a trace of human beings.
 He spoke aloud to himself, “I‟ve made a mistake!
 I‟ve made a mistake!
 I should never have let the oldie Gold Star go.
 He was actually trying to frighten me.
-If there‟s any monster-spirit around here, he would have jumped out and played in the wind, or he would fool with his lance or rod to practice his martial art.
+If there's any monster-spirit around here, he would have jumped out and played in the wind, or he would fool with his lance or rod to practice his martial art.
 How is it that there is no one . . .”
 As he was thus talking to himself, he heard the loud bangs of a rattle behind the